GeoMOER/moer-bsc-mpg-proximate-sensing/docs/units/_unit02/unit02-03_audio.md

 # A theory of sound
 Acoustic sensors, such as microphones or hydrophones, record sounds produced by animals, including vocalizations, mating calls, and other bioacoustic signals.
 Basically, what a microphone does is convert sound into a small electrical current through a diaphragm that vibrates when it's hit by the sound wave.
 This movement then affects a magnet near a coil, or vice versa, creating the electrical current.
-Carl R. Nave has a wonderful technical drawings which explain it in detail, [here] (http://hyperphysics.phy-astr.gsu.edu/hbase/Audio/mic.html)[^1].
+Carl R. Nave has a wonderful technical drawings which explain it in detail, [here](http://hyperphysics.phy-astr.gsu.edu/hbase/Audio/mic.html)[^1].

 The sound waves travel through a medium, typically air, but they can also propagate through liquids and solids.
 They are created by the vibration of an object, such as vocal cords which causes the particles in the surrounding medium to oscillate and transmit the energy of the vibration.
 The important characteristics of a sound wave are frequency, amplitude and wavelength.